redis/redis-doc/topics/persistence.md

 but Redis will be still able to load it (see the previous sections about truncated AOF files).

-Since Redis 7.0.0, all the base, incr and manifest files will be placed in a file directory determined by the `appendddirname` configuration. so the best suggestion is to copy the entire directory when backing up AOF persistence.
+Since Redis 7.0.0, all the base, increment and manifest files will be placed in a file directory determined by the `appendddirname` configuration. so the best suggestion is to copy the entire directory when backing up AOF persistence.

 Disaster recovery